 “It’s the glory of the sea that has turned my head.”
 Robert-Louis Stevenson

 The sea is everything the land is not, the antidote to our earth-bound drudgery.
 Whether to escape it all, roam the oceans free or break new records for speed, endurance or solitude, the sea beckons.
-To heed her call, as sailors know, is to take a first step into what can turn out to be one of life’s greatest and most enduring romances.
+To heed her call, as sailors know, is to take one first step into what will turn out to be one of life’s greatest and most enduring romances.

 The romance of the sea is consumated on ships.
 Except for dolphins and whales, no sane mammal will venture out into open waters without one.
-You can admire her beauty from the safety of the shore but as William Turner knew, who like Ulysses once fastened himself to a topmast, only to witness a winter storm first-hand, for the real thing, you need a ship.
-And so it came to be that through an emotional transfer, the lovers of the sea became ship-lovers.
+We can admire her beauty from the safety of the shore but as William Turner knew, who like Ulysses once fastened himself to a topmast so he could witness a winter storm first-hand, for the real thing, we need a ship.
+And so it came to be that through a process of emotional transfer, the lovers of the sea became ship-lovers.

-As James Joyce hinted in his dedication to “Our sweet mother, the sea“, her sweetness is oft tempered with bitterness.
-Anyone who has tasted her fury knows how swiftly and unpredictably the idyll can turn into a nightmare, making foresight the seafarer’s cardinal virtue and experience (read: bad experiences) his most trusted guide.
+As James Joyce hinted in his dedication to “Our sweet mother, the sea“, her sweetness can be tempered with bitterness.
+Anyone who has tasted her fury knows how swiftly and unpredictably the idyll can turn into a nightmare, making foresight the seafarer’s cardinal virtue, and experience (read: the sum of one’s bad experiences) our most trusted guide.

 To make every sailing experience as enjoyable, as effortless, as magical as can be: the art of sailing is not so different from the art of living.

-Featured image from Mike Leigh’s Mr Tuner (2014) – the last journey of HMS Temeraire
+Featured image from Mike Leigh’s Mr Tuner (2014) – HMS Temeraire being towed to the scrapyard